ranikay/shiny-reticulate-app/README.md

 NOTE: Python version was forced by use_python function
 ```

-**On shinyapps.io, I see warning: using reticulate but python was not specified; will use python at /usr/bin/python Did you forget to set the RETICULATE_PYTHON environment variable in your .Rprofile before publishing?**
+**On shinyapps.io, I see the warning: using reticulate but python was not specified; will use python at /usr/bin/python Did you forget to set the RETICULATE_PYTHON environment variable in your .Rprofile before publishing?**

-Confirm that the .Rprofile file is included in your project's directory.
+Confirm that the .Rprofile file is included in your project's directory and was deployed along with server.R and ui.R to shinyapps.io.
 This file sets the `RETICULATE_PYTHON` environment variable, which tells `reticulate` where to locate the Python virtual environment on the shinyapps.io servers.

 ---